uttaravadina/exercises/skills-exercises/intro-video-skills/README.md

 ## **Submission**

-### Put the URL of the loom or youtube video here.
+### Put the URL of the loom or YouTube video here.
 ### URL: ________

 _Example-_